Sort Birthdays in Excel VBA

 Sort Birthdays Example

 Note: Dates are in US Format.
 Months first, Days second.
-This type of format depends on your windows regional settings.
+This type of format depends on your Windows regional settings.

 1. First, we declare eight variables.
 One Date variable we call tempDate, one String variable we call tempName.
 The other six variables are Integer variables with names monthToCheck, dayToCheck, monthNext, dayNext, i and j.